-You can instantly find out the fastest broadband in your area using the postcode checker on any of our broadband deal comparison pages.
+You can instantly find out the maximum broadband speed in your area using the postcode checker on any of our broadband deal comparison pages.
 Just enter a postcode and the table will be filtered by location to show packages available in that area.

-If you’d like to learn more about broadband coverage visit our local broadband hub for information about specific towns and cities.
+If you’d like to learn more about broadband coverage visit our guide to broadband in your area for information about specific towns and cities.

 Will my location and postcode affect my speed?